andreasmmadjiah/REST-API-testing/README.md

 - <i><b>age</i></b> is the age of to whom credit is owed to.
 Values usualy ranged from 18 to 70
 - <i><b>bill</i></b> is the amount of credit paid in the first month.

 We are deployed our model using pythonanywhere.com which you can access using POSTMAN (specificaly, POSTMAN extension from google chrome).
+You can see our code in pythonanywhere.com by opening <i>Random_Forrest_API.py</i> or click [here](https://github.com/andreasmmadjiah/REST-API-testing/blob/master/Random_Forrest_API.py)

 ## Using Postman : How To